kevinThulnith/django-vite-react-tailwind-project/README.md

 ## 🛒 Product Management Flow

+- Edit Product: Only the author of a product can edit its details.
+- Delete Product: Only the author of a product can delete it.
 - Add Product: Authenticated users can add a new product.
 - View Products: All users can view the list of products.
-- Edit Product: Only the author of a product can edit its details.
-- Delete Product: Only the author of a product can delete it.
+- Search products: All users can search the list of products.

 ## 🧪 Testing